-Messrs.
+- Messrs.
 Ammerman and Rood each own a small non-voting minority interest in Black Knight Sports and Entertainment LLC, which owns the Vegas Golden Knights.
-Mr. Foley is the majority interest holder, and is Chairman and Chief Executive Officer of Black Knight Sports and Entertainment LLC.

-- Ms. Murren's spouse is the former the Chairman and Chief Executive Officer of MGM Resorts International, which owns a majority interest in the T-Mobile Arena where the Vegas Golden Knights play home games.
-FNF is a season ticket holder for Vegas Golden Knights home games.
-In addition, FNF may use MGM hotel and conference facilities from time to time for corporate events.
-Amounts paid by FNF to entities owned or controlled by MGM Resorts International are at market rates. - Mr. Thompson is an Executive Vice Chairman of Bank of America Merrill Lynch, and FNF made payments to and received payments from entities affiliated with Bank of America Merrill Lynch in 2020.
+Mr. Foley is the majority interest holder, and is Chairman and Chief Executive Officer of Black Knight Sports and Entertainment LLC. - Mr. Thompson is an Executive Vice Chairman of Bank of America Merrill Lynch, and FNF made payments to and received payments from entities affiliated with Bank of America Merrill Lynch in 2020 and 2021.
 The board of directors determined that these payments do not impair Mr. Thompson's independence because his compensation from Bank of America Merrill Lynch is not dependent on the amount of business Bank of America Merrill Lynch or its affiliates does with FNF or its subsidiaries. - Mr. Ammerman serves on the board of directors of Dun & Bradstreet Holdings, Inc. (DNB).
-Mr. Foley serves as Chairman of the board of directors of DNB, and he and Cannae Holdings, Inc (Cannae), which was split-off from FNF in November 2017, are significant investors in DNB.
+Mr. Foley serves as Executive Chairman of the board of directors of DNB, and he and Cannae Holdings, Inc (Cannae), which was split-off from FNF in November 2017, are significant investors in DNB.